washiemorey/OIBSIP/README.md

 Then standadized values that were far much higher than upper bound by replacing them by average values.

 Here is the link to [R codes](https://drive.google.com/file/d/1UQHOsNZefXZ3ly2X4n2ynK1au7TdXq52/view?usp=sharing) used in this project.Also uploaded above as Data_Cleaning

+### PROJECT 3 : LINEAR REGRESSION MODEL
+This project involves building linear regression model to predict housess prices.

+Here is the [HousingDataset](https://drive.google.com/file/d/1YvTBuP9vhPTrKgkqq4BQhqAra_DgKla7/view?usp=drive_link) used in this project

+First i imported the data into R as csv file

+## 1. .Feature Selection
+Here i selected relevant features that contribute to predictive model.

+These were numeric columns which were:  Area,  Bedrooms,  Bathrooms,Stories,Parking and Price which is the dependent variable respectively

+Then renamed these columns appropriately.

+## 2. Exploration ,Cleaning and Checking forb NA values
+I did exploration on the data to understand basic statistics like,mean,median,first quartile ,third quartile,minimun and maximum values.

+Also checked for NA values in the  columns.

+Checked for outliers that could affect the model  in Area and Pricing columns and replaced them with mean valus.

+## 3. Post Resample Test
+I checked for multicollinearity among the independent variables.This was by creating a correlation matrix,also by creating model and checking on vif of the variables.

+Checked for normality on Area which is continous indipendent variables.Afterwards,did transformation to Log of area to archieve normality.This was done by Histogram plots together with debsity lines and Shapiro wilk test of Normality.

+## 4. Model Training
+I sploted the data into two one for training which I used 70% of the data  and one for testing the model wgich i used 30% of the data.

+Did summary of the model and found Brdrooms variable to the insignificant then removed it from the model.

+Here is the model for predicting Price

+Price = −12528831+1775088⋅log(Area)+767680⋅Bathrooms+241679⋅Parking+556444⋅Stories

+## 5. Model Evaluation
+Did prediction of price using seperate dataset.Afterwards did model evalution by chicking on error and postresample test.
+The variables used explain about 38.8% variations in Price

+## 6. Visualization
+Did visualizations to illustrate the relationship between the predicted and actual values.

+Here is the link to [R codes](https://drive.google.com/file/d/16X_3dEWv6eSWd7AO-lvMF6zxCSUSLAzE/view?usp=drive_link) used in this project.Also uploaded above as Linear_Regression